Marcel Pagnol: Filmmaking career

 In 1929, on a visit to London, Pagnol attended a screening of one of the first talking films and he was so impressed that he decided to devote his efforts to cinema.
 He contacted Paramount Picture studios and suggested adapting his play Marius for cinema.
-This was directed by Alexander Korda and released on 10 October 1931.
+The film was directed by Alexander Korda and released on 10 October 1931.
 It became one of the first successful French-language talking films.